 Dr. Hughes received her bachelor’s degree from Earlham College, and a master’s of education degree and doctorate degree in sociology from Colorado State University.
 She enjoys teaching, mentoring students and staff, presenting on issues related to diversity, parent transitions, and issues around managing work and family.
 Dr. Hughes is married with four children (two are alums of CSU) and three grandchildren.

-Elizabeth Bergmann Loizeaux, Reinvention Collaborative President, is Associate Provost for Undergraduate Affairs in the Office of the Provost and Professor of English in the College of Arts & Sciences.
+Elizabeth Bergmann Loizeaux, Reinvention Collaborative President (second term: 2016-2019), is Associate Provost for Undergraduate Affairs in the Office of the Provost and Professor of English in the College of Arts & Sciences.
 She provides leadership on a host of core academic efforts – from innovative curriculum development to creative uses of educational technology and honors programming – working closely with Boston University’s 17 schools and colleges to promote collaboration and strengthen the undergraduate experience.
 In addition to providing a central voice from the Provost’s office on matters related to undergraduate education, Beth oversees the Center for Teaching & Learning, the Undergraduate Research Opportunities Program, and the Kilachand Honors College, and pursues special projects around online education, interdisciplinary programs, and academic advising.
 Key to her efforts is expanding and supporting student access to all aspects of BU’s offerings across disciplines.

 Prior to her arrival at Boston University in 2012, Beth served as Associate Dean for Academic Affairs and Professor of English in the College of Arts and Humanities at the University of Maryland, College Park.
 She teaches and writes about 20th century poetry.
 Her most recent book, Twentieth-Century Poetry and the Visual Arts, was published by Cambridge University Press in 2008.
 A graduate of Mount Holyoke College, she received her MA and Ph.D. in English from the University of Michigan.
 Her more than 25 years of classroom experience include overseas teaching in England, Ireland and Germany.

-Hugh Page, professor of theology and Africana studies, was appointed vice president and associate provost for undergraduate affairs in 2013; he is also the dean of the First Year of Studies (FYS).
+Hugh Page (first term: 2018-2021), professor of theology and Africana studies, was appointed vice president and associate provost for undergraduate affairs in 2013; he is also the dean of the First Year of Studies (FYS).
 His major responsibilities include expanding opportunities for and participation in undergraduate scholarship and research, implementing the Undergraduate Academic Code of Honor, leading the University’s enrollment management efforts by overseeing the Office of Undergraduate Admissions and the Office of Student Financial Services, and furthering campus conversation on issues related to diversity.

 Page has served as the dean of FYS—the college in which all first-year Notre Dame undergraduates enroll, regardless of their intended majors—since 2005.
 There, his faculty is composed of full-time academic advisors who meet one-on-one with the entire class throughout the year.